-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2021
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES For the Year Ended September 30, 2022

-Amounts reported for governmental activities in the Statement of Activities ("SOA') are different because: Governmental funds report capital outlays as expenditures.
-However, in the SOA the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense.
-Capital outlays 329,579 Depreciation expense (680,367) Revenues in the SOA that do not provide current financial resources are not reported as revenues in the governmental funds.
-93,665 The issuance of long-term debt (e.g., bonds, leases, certificates of obligation) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Net Change in Fund Balances - Total Governmental Funds \$ 576,558 Amounts reported for governmental activities in the Statement of Activities ("SOA') are different because: Governmental funds report capital outlays as expenditures.
+However, in the SOA the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense. e Capital outlays 403,077 Depreciation and amortization expense (753,001) In the governmental fund financial statements, the proceeds from the sale of assets are shown as an increase in financial resources.
+In the government-wide financial statements, the gain or loss is calculated and reported.
+1 (10,701) Revenues in the SOA that do not provide current financial resources are not reported as revenues in the governmental funds.
+(41,721) The issuance of long-term debt (e.g., bonds, leases, certificates of obligation) provides current financia resources to governmental funds, while the repayment of the principal of long-term debt consumes the curren financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
-Also, governmental funds report the effect of premiums, discounts, and similar items when they are first issued; whereas, the amounts are deferred and amortized in the SOA.
-The following amounts are the net effect of these differences in the treatment of long-term debt and related items: Net changes in certificates, bonds & notes 341,709

-Some expenses reported in the SOA do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.

-Accrued interest (1,732) Pension and OPEB expense 342,036

-Net Position of Governmental Activities - Statement of Activities
+Also governmental funds report the effect of premiums, discounts, and similar items when they are first issued whereas, the amounts are deferred and amortized in the SOA.
+The following amounts are the net effect of these differences in the treatment of long-term debt and related items: t , ; Net changes in certificates, bonds & notes 487,998 Some expenses reported in the SOA do not require the use of current financial resources and, therefore, are no reported as expenditures in the governmental funds. t Accrued interest 266 Pension and OPEB expense 167,787 Accrued compensated absences (102,326) Net Position of Governmental Activities - Statement of Activities \$ 727,937